hucker/frist/README.md

 80.0
 ```

-Note: the precise times are somewhat academic, but solve important problems.
+**Note:** The precise times are somewhat academic, but solve important problems.
 If you have the days from February 1 to Feb 28, inclusive what does that mean?
 When using precise months that means 1.0 months.
 If you have the days from April 1 to April 28 inclusive, you have 28/31 months.
 If you use "normal" months which divide by the average days/month you can NEVER get 1.0 months.
-Also worth nothing, when time periods span months the math is performed on each fractional month so  Feb 22 thru May 1 (inclusive) is 7/28 + 31/31 + 1/30 months
+Also worth noting, when time periods span months the math is performed on each fractional month so  Feb 22 thru May 1 (inclusive) is 7/28 + 31/31 + 1/30 months

+> **Note:**
+> If the start is less than the end
+> `Age(start, end).months_precise == -Age(end, start).months_precise`

 ---